8r14z/NewYorkTimes/README.md

 * **Entity**: contains basic model objects used by the Interactor.
 * **Routing**: contains navigation logic for describing which screens are shown in which order.

+I also use Repository pattern for Data Access Layer.

+# AVC Kit

 # Project Structure:
 ## 3 main folders:
 * [NewYourTimes](#newyourtimes-1)